 People are used to thinking of injury in terms of a broken bone.
 Subconsciously they are looking for the cast, the bandage . . . the visual evidence of your injury.
 And you don’t have it so their brains draw the conclusion that you must not be injured.

-The interesting thing about this one is that it is an automatic processing in their own brain that the person is doing and they are not even aware of it.
+The interesting thing about this, is it is an automatic processing in their own brain and they are not even aware of it.

 For example, we learn very early in our life to equate a glowing red burner or flame on a stove as “Hot”.
 We learn it so well that it becomes automatic.
 Each time you see a stove you do not laboriously have to think through or reason out that a glowing burner means hot.

 The exact same thing is going on in people’s heads in relation to equating injury with visual cues.
 Their brains have learned to equate the lack of obvious signs of injury with “non-injured”.

 And that leads right into the third reason that brain injuries are so misunderstood:

 Until a person’s brain is injured, we do not realize how much we took our brain for granted.

 All the little automatic things – from knowing how to add two numbers to knowing what a paintbrush is for or how to read, or when you get to the store remembering to look at a grocery list you just made . . .
 All the even more important things like who we are, our own sense of identity, the “me” that you have always counted on from the inside . . . all of that is automatic … until it no longer is.

 It is dreadfully hard to explain that to someone who has not experienced it because they really don’t get that our brains are essentially us.

 Since you still look like you and sound like you, it is extremely hard for another person to grasp how deeply you feel and know you are no longer the you that you were.